ICHEC/QNLP/README.md

 ## Requirements

 To build and run this software suite it is recommended to have the Intel compilers and Intel MPI libraries.
-We make use of the Intel Quantum Simulaton (Intel-QS, qHiPSTER) [4,5] as the underlying simulator for our methods.
+We make use of the Intel Quantum Simulator (Intel-QS, qHiPSTER) [4,5] as the underlying simulator for our methods.
 If not available, the build can use GCC/Clang, provided the toolchain supports C++14 at a minimum (C++17 prefered).
 In addition, an MPI library is required.
 We have successfully used both MPICH and OpenMPI with non-Intel compiler builds.

 This suite is primarily developed for Linux HPC systems, though it may also run on laptops/desktops.
 MacOS can be used, but some additional work is necessary.